 Your internal clock prefers a constant hour of sleep and wake-up time.
 A routine also means a series of relaxing activities that you do regularly, which ends in sleep—for example, taking a shower, brushing your teeth, putting on pajamas, reading on the sofa, lying down, and falling asleep.
 Your body and mind will learn that sleep always comes after stages A, B, C, and D.

-6. Invigorate yourself early, relax after.
+6. Invigorate yourself early, and relax after.

 Exercise and caffeine are stimulants to use early in the day.
-Your habits should lead to sleep at bedtime, such as taking a bath or making yourself herbal tea.
+Your habits should sleep at bedtime, such as taking a bath or making yourself herbal tea.
 Watch out for nicotine and alcohol, which interfere with sleep.
 Although alcohol can make you tired, your sleep might be poor, and you might wake up without really getting a rest.

 7. Free your mind.

 Keep a notepad and write down the thoughts that keep you awake; your Calpin will retain your ideas, so you don't have to.